juhp/hkgr/README.md

 ```

 If it succeeds then hkgr creates a "published lockfile" in `dist/`,
-and the git tag gets pushed to origin.
+and the git tag is pushed to origin.

-(Then hkgr will refuse to do commands for the released version.)
+(Then hkgr will refuse to do further commands on the released version.)

 Optionally one can publish haddock docs:
 ```